mitchellh/vagrant-aws/README.md

 meant as an example of a high quality plugin using the new plugin system in Vagrant.

+## Features

+* Boot EC2 or VPC instances.
+* SSH into the instances.
+* Provision the instances with any built-in Vagrant provisioner.
+* Minimal synced folder support via `rsync`.
+* Define region-specifc configurations so Vagrant can manage machines in multiple regions.

 ## Usage

 Install using standard Vagrant 1.1+ plugin installation methods.
 After